-I strive to capture the primitive beauty within familiar forms, to interpret their underlying architecture and construct a bridge between those simple icons and complex ideas.
-Inspired by chaotic and yet uniform naturally occurring patterns, and the technology and industry which mimic them, I build archetypal structures, melding and juxtaposing independent and varied material elements, natural and manmade, expected and unexpected.
+I strive to capture the primitive beauty within familiar forms, to interpret their underlying architecture and their place in time and space, and construct a bridge between those simple icons and complex ideas.
+Inspired by the geometry that is inherent within the chaos of nature, and the technology and industry which I use to mimic them, I create archetypal structures which are at once static and dynamic, organic and industrial, intricate yet tranquil.

-In essence, I restructure nature to show it to people anew; creating a mythos of forms that are born of nature and forged in the fires of industry, technology and human desire.
-The tension between these ideas and sustainability of actions, my own included, is perhaps the defining question of our time.
-To that effect, the most organic of my sculptures are industrial, and the most engineered of my pieces reflect primitive natural calm.
+In this way, I restructure primitive forms to show them to people anew - creating a mythos of forms that are born of nature and forged in the fires of industry, technology and human desire.
+To that effect, the most organic of my sculptures are industrial, and the most engineered of my pieces reflect a primitive, natural calm.
 Nature cannot be considered without acknowledging humanity’s effects, and my artwork is a fusion of the harmony and disharmony, the beauty and tension of that relationship.

 Thank You, Michael Enn Sirvet